Vittorio Scialoja: Senator

 By 1904 Vittorio Scialoja had acquired a relatively high public profile as a Rome-based law professor.
 On 4 March 1904 he was appointed to the senate by the new king.
 The appointment was validated (confirmed) by senators on 21 March 1904.
 Before 1947 those appointed to the senate retained their senate seats for life, and Scialoja's role in national politics became an important element in his contribution to public life between 1904 and his death in 1933.

 He served as mayor for the little island of Procida between 1914 and 1925, apart from a nine month hiatus during 1920.
 Positioned in the Bay of Naples between Ischia and the mainland, the island had great family significance, being seen as the "point of origin" of his father's family: the Scialojas had been prominent on the island since at least as far back as the seventeenth century.
-He also served, fort a time, as a Rome city councillor.
+He also served, for a time, as a Rome city councillor.

 In 1915 the Italian government was persuaded to lead the country into the First World War, not alongside its triple alliance partners but alongside "liberal" France and her Russian and British allies.
-The decision was, and remained controversial, though there were many who were, at least, relieved that Italy was not aligned in the fighting on the same side as their former colonisers in Vienna.
-In the senate Scialoja emerged as a powerful advocate of participation in the war.
-Three years later it turned out that Italy had backed the winning side, and the decision to particate had also secured for the Italian government a position of some influence at the Versailles Peace Conference, intended by the victorious Great Powers to redraw the map of Europe for the twentieth century, just as the Congress of Vienna had set out to define nineteenth century Europe back in 1815.
+The decision was, and remained, controversial, though there were many who were, at least, relieved that Italy was not aligned in the fighting on the same side as their former colonisers in Vienna.
+In the Senate, Scialoja emerged as a powerful advocate of participation in the war.
+Three years later, it turned out that Italy had backed the winning side, and the decision to participate had also secured for the Italian government a position of some influence at the Versailles Peace Conference, intended by the victorious Great Powers to redraw the map of Europe for the twentieth century, just as the Congress of Vienna had set out to define nineteenth century Europe back in 1815.
 Senator Scialoja attended the peace conference as a member of the little Italian delegation under the leadership of Foreign Minister Sidney Sonnino.
 He then served between 1921 and 1932 as Italy's principal delegate to the League of Nations (to the "covenant" of which he had himself contributed) in Geneva, winning plaudits from colleagues and commentators for the quickness of intellect, legal rigour and breadth of knowledge that he brought to the role.
-During this period, on 4 October 1926, a "Minister of State".
+During this period, on 4 October 1926, he was appointed as a "Minister of State".